Geckos are found all over the world, and they come in many shapes and sizes.

 5. House Gecko

-They have long toes that allow them to walk up walls and an adhesive pad on the bottom of their feet for clinging onto surfaces like glass windows.
+They have long toes, allowing them to walk up walls and an adhesive pad on the bottom of their feet to cling onto surfaces like glass windows.

-These types of geckos in Indonesia will eat insects that come into contact with their tongue, which is covered with thousands of tiny bristles called setae.
+These geckos in Indonesia will eat insects that come into contact with their tongue, which are covered with thousands of tiny bristles called setae.

 House geckos will mate during the rainy season, from November to January, and lay eggs two months later, between February and April.